FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 20th June 2016.md

 rate payers.
 Despite losing her seat in 1985, it was said that Win continued to campaign on

-many issues including the need for more gender balance in politics.--- 2
+many issues including the need for more gender balance in politics.
+---
+2

 Members expressed their condolences to the family of Jo Cox, MP, stating that her death